 Notify the Engineer of all material sources and before changing any material source or formulation.
-The Engineer will verify that the specification requirements are met when the Contractor makes a source or formulation change, and may require a new laboratory mixture design, trial batch, or both.
-The Engineer may sample and test project materials at any time during the project to verify specification compliance in accordance with Item 6, "Control of Materials."
+The Engineer will verify that the specification requirements are met and document all material source changes when the Contractor makes a source or formulation change.
+The Engineer may sample and test project materials anytime during the project to verify specification compliance in accordance with Item 6, "Control of Materials."

 - 2.1.
 Aggregate.
-Furnish aggregates from sources that conform to the requirements shown in Table 1 and as specified in this Section.
+Furnish aggregates from sources that conform to the requirements shown in Table 1 and this Section.
 Aggregate requirements in this Section, including those shown in Table 1, may be modified or eliminated when shown on the plans.
 Additional aggregate requirements may be specified when shown on the plans.
 Provide aggregate stockpiles that meet the definitions in this Section for coarse, intermediate, or fine aggregate.
 Aggregate from reclaimed asphalt pavement (RAP) is not required to meet Table 1 requirements unless otherwise shown on the plans.
 Supply aggregates that meet the definitions in Tex-100-E for crushed gravel or crushed stone.
 The Engineer will designate the plant or the quarry as the sampling location.
 Provide samples from materials produced for the project.
 The Engineer will establish the Surface Aggregate Classification (SAC) and perform Los Angeles abrasion, magnesium sulfate soundness, and Micro-Deval tests.
-Perform all other aggregate quality tests listed in Table 1.
-Document all test results on the mixture design report.
+Perform all other aggregate quality tests shown in Table 1.
+Document all test results in the mixture design report.
 The Engineer may perform tests on independent or split samples to verify Contractor test results.
 Stockpile aggregates for each source and type separately.
-Determine aggregate gradations for mixture design and production testing based on the washed sieve analysis given in Tex-200-F, Part II. - 2.1.1.
+Determine aggregate gradations for mixture design and production testing based on the washed sieve analysis in accordance with Tex-200-F, Part II. - 2.1.1.
 Coarse Aggregate.
 Coarse aggregate stockpiles must have no more than 20% material passing the No. 8 sieve.
 Aggregates from sources listed in the Department's Bituminous Rated Source Quality Catalog (BRSQC) are preapproved for use.
-Use only the rated values for hot-mix listed in the BRSQC.
-Rated values for surface treatment (ST) do not apply to coarse aggregate sources used in hot-mix asphalt.
+Use only the rated values for HMA listed in the BRSQC.
+Rated values for surface treatment (ST) do not apply to coarse aggregate sources used in HMA.

-For sources not listed on the Department's BRSQC:
+For sources not listed in the Department's BRSQC:

-- build an individual stockpile for each material; - request the Department test the stockpile for specification compliance; and - once approved, do not add material to the stockpile unless otherwise approved.
+- build an individual stockpile for each material; - request the Department test the stockpile for specification compliance; - allow 30 calendar days for the Engineer to sample, test, and report results; - use only when tested and approved; and - once approved, do not add additional material to the stockpile unless otherwise allowed by the Engineer.